Integrating Qt Safe Renderer

 SafeRenderer namespace.
 The implementation of the safety-critical requirements covers only the core parts of Qt Safe Renderer.
 The related classes are listed in Qt Safe Renderer C++ Classes.

-The Qt Safe Renderer core functionality never changes but some parts of Qt Safe Renderer are system specific.
+The Qt Safe Renderer runtime functionality never changes but some parts of Qt Safe Renderer are system specific.
 For example, a system bus can be system-specific and a system event handler needs to be tailored accordingly.
 Also, graphics system depends on the used target device hardware.

 If you need to adapt Qt Safe Renderer for a system that is not supported by the Qt Safe Renderer reference implementation, the following components may be adapted per system: